• Home

 Zoom now lets you browse and access connected apps directly while on the call.
 While there are a lot of just-for-fun icebreakers to pump up your morning, you can also do things like interact with your HubSpot CRM directly while chatting with your sales team, for instance, or work on your Miro boards as you present them.
 Most AI meeting assistants also integrate natively with Zoom.

 In addition to these native integrations, Zoom also integrates with Zapier, so you can connect Zoom to thousands of other apps.
-Here are a couple examples of what that might look like:
+Learn more about how to automate Zoom, or take a look at these examples of what it looks like.

 Create Zoom meetings for new Calendly events